 - Airing - Putting your mattress under a window with natural light will kill bacteria and air the whole of its surface area.

-- Spot cleaning - spillages are not always avoidable, but removing them quickly - will again extend your mattresses lifespan.
+- Spot Cleaning - spillages are not always avoidable, but removing them quickly - will again extend your mattresses lifespan.
+We recommend sprinkling a little baking soda on a stain, if it's difficult to clean with only water.

 If you can, a regular combination of the above is the best way to keep your mattress in tip-top condition.

-Expert tip - avoid a mattress with a removable cover.
-Although this may seem to be a feature that you can’t live without when it comes to cleaning, it is in fact not as great as it seems for either your mattress or your wallet.
-A removable cover means that the materials used to construct your mattress are not tufted together, so those materials may move around while you sleep, resulting in an uneven sleeping surface and a reduced lifespan overall.
+Expert tip - avoid a mattress with a removable mattress cover.
+You can spot these removable mattress covers because the mattress will be sold with a zipper.
+Although this may seem to be a feature that is great, it is in fact the opposite.
+A removable cover is considerably cheaper to manufacture than sewing a durable mattress cover onto your mattress.
+In addition, a removable cover means that the materials used to construct your mattress are not tufted together, so those materials may move around while you sleep, resulting in an uneven sleeping surface and a reduced lifespan overall.

 Although it is not essential, a bed base makes an ideal foundation for any quality mattress, giving it the support it needs to support you!
 Whether you choose the traditional wooden frame and slats, or something a little more minimalistic or funky, it will make give you mattress the chance to perform at its best.